 a) Disclosures of sexual violence to the University will be treated in a confidential manner and in accordance with the Freedom of Information and Protection of Privacy Act and in accordance with the provisions of applicable collective agreements.

-b) All members of the University community who receive a disclosure of sexual violence or who are involved in addressing or investigating it must keep the matter confidential in order to safeguard individuals against unsubstantiated allegations, to protect the rights of those involved in the allegations and prevent an unjustified invasion of their personal privacy and to preserve the integrity of the investigation.
-See paragraph 6.5 of this Policy for more details on confidentiality related to the formal complaint process.
+b) All members of the University community who receive a disclosure of sexual violence or who are involved in addressing or investigating it must keep the matter confidential in order to protect the rights of those involved in the allegations, prevent an unjustified invasion of their personal privacy, safeguard individuals against unsubstantiated allegations and to preserve the integrity of the investigation.
+See paragraph 6.6 of this Policy for more details on confidentiality related to the formal complaint process.

 c) The University will make every reasonable effort to maintain confidentiality when it becomes aware of an incident of sexual violence and will limit disclosure of information about individuals to those within the University who need to know for the purposes of, or those consistent with, addressing the situation, investigating or taking corrective action.
 Under the following circumstances, however, the University might face additional legal obligations and may not be able to guarantee complete confidentiality if: